freealise/freealise/plots/readme.md

 - Mary Poppins is a Jew in disguise

-- Vecherovsky (Irish Jew ?) -> Siberia / Solovetz ?
+- Vecherovsky (Irish Jew ?) -> Birobidzhan capital of Siberia (Derek ?) / Solovetz ?
 POV: programmer

 - satire on current events (https://en.wikipedia.org/wiki/The_Cherry_Orchard)